Kangol is one of the best known headwear brands in the world.

 The global rights to Kangol headwear were sold to Bollman Headwear of America in 2001.

-In 2001 the Fritzington factory was closed with the loss of 80 jobs.
+The Fritzington factory was closed in 2001 with the loss of 80 jobs.
 Manufacturing also ended at Cleator, which would function as a distribution depot.
 Most production was relocated to China.

 The Kangol rights (excluding headwear) were sold for an estimated £30 million to August Equity Trust in 2004.
 The Kangol rights (excluding headwear) were acquired by Sports Direct for £12 million in 2006.